 Merrill Garnett developed this “electro-active” drug and has studied and improved the compound through research spanning over 35 years.
 He claims it can destroy malignant tumors while ignoring healthy cells.
 His research has focused on finding pathways that alter electron flow in tumor cells.
 In laboratory experiments, they were able to prove that introducing synthetic mimics of electric pathways was successful in destroying cancer cells.
 Ozone therapy has also been used in cancer treatment for dogs.

-This concept works on the idea that anaerobic microbes responsible for cancer will undergo total immersion of ozone, since oxygen is lethal to anaerobic organisms.
-Intravenous fluid solution of ozone is the most common way of administration, though it has been used topically as well.
-There are many alternative treatments options available for our pets that is also routinely performed in human medicine by doctors with holistic and alternative medicine training.
+This concept works on the idea that anaerobic microbes responsible for cancer will undergo total immersion of ozone since oxygen is lethal to anaerobic organisms.
+An intravenous fluid solution of ozone is the most common way of administration, though it has also been used topically.
+There are many alternative treatment options available for our pets that are also routinely performed in human medicine by doctors with holistic and alternative medicine training.

 One Health has become increasingly vital in furthering research to cure cancer, in both dogs and humans.
 Since cancer is so deadly and affects so many species, it was only a matter of time before the link, or better yet the bond, between humans and canines was fully comprehended.